jckantor/ND-Pyomo-Cookbook/README.md

 # ND Pyomo Cookbook

-This **ND Pyomo Cookbook** is a collection of notebooks with information and recipes for the use of [Pyomo](http://www.pyomo.org/) to solve modeling and optimization problems.
-With Pyomo, one can embed an optimization model consisting of **decision variables**, **constraints**, and an optimization **objective** within Python.
-Pyomo includes a rich set of features to enable modeling of complex systems.
+This **ND Pyomo Cookbook** is a collection of notebooks showing how to use [Pyomo](http://www.pyomo.org/) to solve modeling and optimization problems.
+With Pyomo, one can embed within Python an optimization model consisting of **decision variables**, **constraints**, and an optimization **objective**.
+A rich set of features enables the modeling and analysis of complex systems.

 The notebooks in this collection were developed for instructional purposes at Notre Dame.
-The notebooks were originally developed using the [Anaconda distribution of Python](https://www.anaconda.com/download/).
-They have been subsequently updated to open in [Google Colaboratory](https://colab.research.google.com/) where they can be run in a browser window.
+Originally developed using the [Anaconda distribution of Python](https://www.anaconda.com/download/), the notebooks have been updated to open directly [Google Colaboratory](https://colab.research.google.com/) where they can be run using only a browser window.

 PyomoFest at Notre Dame was held June 5-7, 2018.
 This repository contains the [agenda](https://github.com/jckantor/ND-Pyomo-Cookbook/tree/master/PyomoFest/PyomoFest.md),